corybagozzi/linkedinlunatics/README.md

 ## How to Use

-1. Provide the required inputs:
-   - First name
-   - Job title/role (for internal use only)
-   - Clear facial photo
-2. The system will generate:
+Simply copy the prompt from `prompt.txt` and paste it into ChatGPT.
+The AI will guide you through the process, asking for your name, role, and photo.
+It will then:
-   - Three themed parody name options
+- Generate three themed parody name options
-   - Five possible visual props
+- Create five possible visual props
-   - A final card design incorporating the best elements
+- Design a final card incorporating the best elements

+The prompt is designed to work seamlessly with ChatGPT's image generation capabilities, producing consistent, high-quality results while maintaining professional appropriateness.

 ## Project Structure